Vanilla Ice: Media image

+Suge Knight incident

 Following the success of "Ice Ice Baby", record producer Suge Knight and two bodyguards arrived at The Palm in West Hollywood, where Ice was eating.
 After shoving Ice's bodyguards aside, Knight and his own bodyguards sat down in front of Ice, staring at him before finally asking "How you doin'?"
 Similar incidents were repeated on several occasions.
 Eventually, Knight showed up at Ice's hotel suite on the fifteenth floor of the Bel Age Hotel, accompanied by a member of the Los Angeles Raiders football team.
 According to Ice, Knight took him out on the balcony by himself, and implied that he would throw him off the balcony unless he signed the publishing rights to the song over to Knight; Knight used Ice's money to help fund Death Row Records.

-Mainstream success (1990–1993)

-On the basis of Ice's good looks and dance moves, Public Enemy tried to convince their producer, Hank Shocklee, to sign Ice to Def Jam, but Ice later signed a contract with SBK Records in 1990.
-SBK remixed and re-recorded Hooked under the title To the Extreme.
-The reissue contained new artwork and music.
-According to Ice, SBK paid him to adopt a more commercial, conventional appearance.
-This led Ice to later regret his business agreements with SBK.